deuscode/PowerShell-Docs/reference/5.1/PowershellGet/Find-Script.md

 PS C:\> Find-Script -Tag "Tag1" -Repository "LocalRepo1" Version    Name                                Type       Repository           Description
 -------    ----                                ----       ----------           -----------
-1.0        Fabrkiam-ClientScript               Script     LocalRepo1           Description for the Fabrkiam-ClientScript script
+1.0        Fabrikam-ClientScript               Script     LocalRepo1           Description for the Fabrikam-ClientScript script
 ```

 This command finds scripts that have the tag Tag1 in the LocalRepo1 repository